Guide to Keeping a Fibromyalgia Diet Journal

 Did I have an upset stomach, bloating, diarrhea or constipation?

-How's my mood and emotions today?
+How are my mood and emotions today?

 Am I feeling depressed, anxious, stressed, low, up & down, tearful, stable, calm, happy, joyful?
 Or something else?